-We are also offering to those purchasers, if any, whose purchase of Class A Units in this offering would otherwise result in the purchaser, together with its affiliates and certain related parties, beneficially owning more than 4.99% of our outstanding common stock immediately following the consummation of this offering, the opportunity, in lieu of purchasing Class A Units, to purchase Class B Units.
-Each Class B Unit will consist of one share of Series 2 Preferred, with a stated value of \$ per share and convertible into one share of our common stock, at a conversion price of not less than % of the public offering price of the Units, and one warrant to purchase one half share of our common stock.
+We are also offering to those purchasers, if any, whose purchase of Class A Units in this offering would otherwise result in the purchaser, together with its affiliates and certain related parties, beneficially owning more than 4.99% of our outstanding common stock immediately following the consummation of this offering, the opportunity, in lieu of purchasing Class A Units, to purchase 9,000 Class B Units.
+Each Class B Unit will consist of one share of Series 2 Preferred, with a stated value of \$1,000 per share and convertible into shares of common stock, together with warrants.
+The Series 2 Preferred do not have any voting rights but are convertible into shares of common stock.
 The Class B Units will not be certificated and the shares of Series 2 Preferred and warrants part of such Units are immediately separable and will be issued separately in this offering.